 In divorce proceedings, adultery is known as a type of “marital misconduct,” and under North Carolina criminal law, is a misdemeanor.
 With that said, criminal charges are almost never brought against someone who has cheated on their spouse.
 Typically, proof of adultery is only used during the divorce process to decide alimony, custody, and other distributions.
 These factors can be quite significant, especially in high net worth cases.

 Although criminal charges for adultery are unlikely, there is another way for the innocent spouse to demand damages.
-One of the more interesting laws in North Carolina allows for charges to be filed against the cheating spouse’s lover.
+One of the more interesting laws in North Carolina allows for claims to be filed against the cheating spouse’s lover.
 These claims can be known as “heart balm” torts and are no longer recognized in all but a few states, including North Carolina.
 They must be filed within three years of the offense and must be proven in court.

 These suits are decided in civil court and are not involved in the scope of the divorce proceedings.
-In these types of cases, the charge is “criminal conversation” or “alienation of affection,” essentially accusing the adulterous spouse’s new partner of breaking up the marriage.
+In these types of cases, the claim is “criminal conversation” or “alienation of affection,” essentially accusing the adulterous spouse’s new partner of breaking up the marriage.
 Although these suits are more likely to involve a lover, they may be brought against anyone accused of influencing the cheating spouse to leave their marriage, such as a family member or friend.
 They cannot be filed against a business.

 Torts of this type are still filed routinely in North Carolina.
 However, proving the case can be a challenge.
 Generally, adultery matters are resolved through the divorce and/or alimony process and only rarely result in an additional civil suit.